Scafooo/Ontology-Population-for-Open-Source-Intelligence-a-GATE-based-Solution/getting-started.md

 3. Specify the file extension, so that only files with this extension are loaded (optional).
 4. Specify the encoding to be used (optional).
 If left blank, then the default platform encoding will be used.
 5. To view the corpus, double click on its name, and to view documents displayed inside a corpus, do the same on their names.
 From a corpus view it is possible to add/remove documents using dedicated buttons.

+## 1.5 Creating and Setting a new Application

+Once all the resources you need have been loaded, an application (set of processing resources in a specific order) can be created from them, and run on your text corpus.
+Right click on “Applications” and select “New” and then either “Corpus Pipeline” or “Pipeline”.
+A pipeline application can only be run over a single document, while a corpus pipeline can be run over a whole corpus.
+To build the pipeline, double click on it, and select the resources needed to run the application (you may not necessarily wish to use all those that have been loaded), i.e., move the selected resource from the set of “loaded components” (left hand side of the main window) to the set of “selected components” (right hand side of the main window) (cf. Figure 11).
+To order the components in the pipeline, use the up/down arrows.
+In our solution, we use the the following order:
+1. Document Reset
+2. Gate Unicode Tokeniser
+3. RegEx Sentence Splitter
+4. TreeTagger IT
+5. Gazetteer
+6. Jape Transducer Semantic
+7. Jape MunPEX
+8. Jape Mapping Classes and Relationships 9.
+OwlExporter

+Now it remains to set up the run-time parameters for the processing resources we have selected in the pipeline.
+They can be changed as follows:
+1. Click on the application name, and
+2. Click on the Process Resource into the application menu that contains the runtime parameters that you want to change.

+We need to change runtime parameters for only three processing resources, whereas the others maintain their default values:
+* TreeTagger, for which we set five parameters:
+ * endcoding to UTF-8;
+ * inputAnnotationType to Sentence, which is the annotation produced by the RegEx Sentence Splitter component;
+ * outputAnnotationType to SemanticToken, which is the annotation produced by the TreeTagger component;
+ * taggerBinary to the path of the file tree-tagger-italian, present in the cmd folder of the tagging scripts;
+ * updateAnnotations to false.
+* Gazetteer, for which we need to chance the parameter longestMatchOnly from true (default) to false;
+* Owl Exporter, for which we set four parameters:
+ * exportDomainOntology to the location and file name of the domain ontology in output;
+ * exportNLPOntology to the location and file name of the NLP ontology in output;
+ * importDomainOntology to the path of the file that contains the pre-existing domain ontology that the OwlExporter uses to populate and create the output ontology (i.e., the one set in the exportDomainOntology parameter);
+ * importNLPOntology to the path of the file that contains the pre-existing NLP ontology that the OwlExporter will use to populate and create the output NLP ontology (i.e., the one set in the exportNLPOntology parameter).

+We thus are finally able to run the application by selecting the corpus that we want to analyze in the “Corpus” box, and by clicking “run this application”.